Memorial Announces Joni Copper, RN December 2022 DAISY winner

 - Posted On:

 Congratulations to Joni Copper, RN and House Supervisor at Lake Charles Memorial Hospital!
 She was nominated by a fellow co-worker for her kindness, compassion and mentorship.
-To learn more about Joni's nomination, click here.

 From the nominator: